8 Effective Methods: How To Get Rid Of Waterbugs

 Their body consists of three parts: the head, thorax, and abdomen.
 Their body is flat and oval-shaped and has a boat-like appearance.

 Adults cannot breathe underwater, so a short breathing tube can be seen retracted into the abdomen.
-The tube functions are similar to a snorkel.
+The tube functions are similar to those of a snorkel.

 Overall, their body shape is well-suited for hunting, as the forelegs are modified into hook-shaped appendages to grasp and hold prey.
 The flattened hind legs resemble oars and are used to swim in the water.